IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The introspect response is a JSON-formatted object.
 There are two variants of this object.

 1. The Authorization Server considers the token to be invalid for the given Resource Server because of formatting issues, revocation data, expiry, or other access policy considerations.
-The introspect result object shall contain a single field "active" with boolean value "false".
+The introspect result object shall contain a single field "active" with Boolean value "false".
 2. The Authorization Server considers the token to be valid for the given Resource Server.
-The object shall contain a field "active" with boolean value "true".
+The object shall contain a field "active" with Boolean value "true".
 In addition, it shall contain the same fields and values as formulated for the JWT token content as specified in [ITI TF-2: 3.71.4.2.2.1 JSON Web Token](#3714221-json-web-token-option), including defined extensions.

 ##### 3.102.4.2.3 Expected Actions